 - Restoring UK’s lost competitiveness.
-UK had large current account deficit in 2007
+The UK had large current account deficit in 2007

 - Bank of England cut interest rates to 0.5% in 2008.

-- Recession hit UK economy hard.
-Markets expected interest rates in UK to stay low for a considerable time.
+- The recession hit UK economy hard.
+Markets expected interest rates in the UK to stay low for a considerable time.

-- Bank of England pursued quantitative easing (increasing money supply).
-This raised prospect of future inflation, making UK bonds less attractive.
+- Bank of England pursued quantitative easing (increasing the money supply).
+This raised the prospect of future inflation, making UK bonds less attractive.

 A Large devaluation in 1992, occurred when the UK left Exchange Rate Mechanism.
 When the UK left the ERM, they were able to cut interest rates sharply, which restored economic growth but also made it less attractive to save in UK banks.